ivarout/tar_backup/README.md

 ```
 The created backup files are stored in the current directory under the name `<target directory>.<yy_mm_dd_H_M_S>.tar.gz`

-Recover data from create backup using:
+Recover data from created backup using:
 ```
 ./tar_backup.sh -r <target directory>
 ```